marc7806/notion-api-cache/README.md

 ### Mongodb
 Use mongodb to store your notion database data and query it with the native notion query syntax.

+## Metrics
+You can read metrics from the `/metrics` endpoint.
+The metrics are exposed in the prometheus format.

 ## Upcoming features
 ✅ Cursor-based Pagination support